rhdrjones/git-abc/README.rst

 Additional Features
 ===================

-There are additional features documented in the help text ('git-abc help'), but not exhibited in the workflow above.
+There are additional features documented in the man page ('git help abc'), but not exhibited in the workflow above.
 Those features are mostly for ABC flag maintenance.
 For example, 'git-abc export' and 'git-abc import' are for saving and restoring the ABC flags, and 'git-abc reset' deletes them.  'git-abc flag' enables the user to easily